 The highlight of Phase III is certainly the public presentation of their work at the UMBC Summer Undergraduate Research Fest on Wednesday morning of Week 8.
-In recent years, there have been over 80 posters presented at this university-wide event, organized by the College of Natural and Mathematical Sciences.
-In 2011, our program contributed 5 posters and is recognized as a regular participant.
+In recent years, there have been over 100 posters presented at this university-wide event, organized by the College of Natural and Mathematical Sciences.
+Our program is recognized as a regular participant.
 The students enjoy the event greatly and all clients who are able attend the event (Figures 7 and 8).
-SURF also includes one oral session, which usually has only four presentations that are selected competitively from the abstracts submitted.
-In both 2010 and 2011, one of the REU Site teams did win in this competition, and two members for each team presented their work orally.
+SURF also includes one oral session, which usually has only five presentations that are selected competitively from the abstracts submitted.
+In recent years, our program has typically provided two of the oral presentations.

-Week 8 also includes other wrap-up activities such as delivery of any promised products to the client (e.g., code or results) and clean-up and turn-over of the team's directory on tara, where all code, poster, report, and other material is collected) to the mentor.
 Some of the VIP visits over the previous weeks are also specifically meant to showcase role models, such as members of underrepresented minority groups in campus leadership positions.
-This is complemented by discussion of history of computing, which notably includes interesting aspects on the role of women in the mathematical sciences, see Grier (2006) and Zitarelli (2006), which we make available and discuss.
-We also start a conversation about publication opportunities for the project work and discuss with students the option for presenting their work orally or as poster at conferences.
-For example from our 2010 program, one student presented his poster at a regional conference on undergraduate research and one at her home institution as part of the graduation ceremonies.
-Two additional students gave oral presentations at major national conferences, the Joint Mathematics Meeting and the SIAM Conference on CS&E. Whenever we become aware of such events, we take the opportunity to post them as news items on the REU Site webpage.
+This is complemented by a discussion of history of computing, which notably includes interesting aspects on the role of women in the mathematical sciences, see Grier (2006) and Zitarelli (2006), which we make available and discuss.
+We also start a conversation about publication opportunities for the project work and discuss with students the option for presenting their work orally or as poster at other conferences.
+Some participants have presented their work at their home institution in departmental seminars or institution-wide sessions on undergraduate research.
+Others have given oral or poster presentations at major national conferences, such as the Joint Mathematics Meeting or the SIAM Conference on CS&E. Several teams have successfully converted or extended their tech. reports into publications, for instance in the web journal SIAM Undergraduate Research Online.
+Whenever we become aware of such success stories, we take the opportunity to post them as news items on our REU Site webpage.